 7. Teaching and education

-Keywords: Experiential learning; Developing an IB curriculum; Internationalizing the business school; Internationalizing the curriculum; Cross-cultural classrooms; Case teaching; Executive education; Role of international experience; Simulations and role-playing; Blended learning; Hybrid teaching; Multimedia in IB teaching; IB teaching tools; Management of IB education; Management of educational markets; Competences for teaching IB; Future of IB education, diversity, equity and inclusion in IB teaching IB and education.
+Keywords: Experiential learning; Developing an IB curriculum; Internationalizing the business school; Multidisciplinary teaching; Cross-cultural classrooms; Critical perspectives; Case teaching; Executive education; Role of international experience; Simulations and role-playing; Blended learning; Hybrid teaching; Multimedia in IB teaching; IB teaching tools; Travel Abroad; Global Virtual Exchange; Collaborative Online International Learning (COIL); Management of IB education; Management of educational markets; Competences for teaching IB; Future of IB education; Teaching Sustainability; Education for Sustainability; DEIB and Teaching and Learning; IB and education.